el10savio/TODO-Fullstack-App-Go-Gin-Postgres-React/README.md

 2. Start the go server in backend using go run backend/main.go.
 3. Start the react server in frontend using npm install and then npm start.

+OR

+In the project root, run:
+1. docker-compose build
+2. docker-compose run

 ## Go server

 Go is used to spin up the server, define routing, and interact with the database.